East of the 100th Meridian

 Cicadamania – the oldest and best-known general website for cicada enthusiasts.

-Magicicada.org – established to solicit and organize distribution records for periodical cicada broods from the public.
+Cicadas.uconn.edu – solicits and organizes distribution records for periodical cicada broods from the public.

 Cicada Central – established as a clearinghouse for research on world Cicadidae.